markVnl/nethserver-gitea/doc/README.md

 `CacheHost = ` -> if a adequate host for redis is set it is used for cache instead of (default) memory
 `DisableRegistration=true` -> if set to false non nethserver-user can register
 `EnableNotifyMail=true` -> notification emails are send
+`EnableOpenID=false` -> if set to true users have the option to login with openID
 `HttpAccess=public` -> if set to private web-ui and https clone are exclusively available on private networks
 `MailerEnabled=true` -> set to false to disable mailer
 `MirrorInterval=30m` -> interval to update a mirrored code repository
 `TCPPort=5321` -> listening port of gittea
-`VirtualHost=` -> if a FQDN is given gitea is available at FQDN, Note clone URLs change too https:/FQDN/user/project.git
+`VirtualHost=` -> if a FQDN is given gitea is available at `https://FQDN/`.
+Note clone URLs change too `https:/FQDN/user/project.git`
 `access=localhost` -> recommend to keep this:  proxy takes care of external connections
 `status=enabled` -> enable / disable gitea service